zjohnsilver/zjohnsilver/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Back-End developer with Python using FastAPI
+- 🔭 I’m currently working as a Back-End developer with Python and Javascript
-- 🌱 I’m currently learning Django Rest Framework
+- 🌱 I’m currently starting learning React
 - 📫 How to reach me: johncarlosilver@gmail.com

 <div align="center">